rixx/books.rixx.de/data/reviews/michael-ende/the-night-of-wishes/index.md

   title: The Night of Wishes
 plan:
   date_added: '2015-04-08'
+related_books:
+- book: michael-ende/jim-knopf-und-die-wilde-13
+  text: Probably the Ende book closest in tone and spirit.
+- book: otfried-preussler/the-little-ghost
+  text: The Little Ghost is closer in spirit and target audience than any book by
+    Ende.
 review:
   date_read:
   - 2002-11-01
-  did_not_finish: false
   rating: 3
-related_books:
-- book: michael-ende/jim-knopf-und-die-wilde-13
-  text: Probably the Ende book closest in tone and spirit.
-- book: otfried-preussler/the-little-ghost
-  text: The Little Ghost is closer in spirit and target audience than any book by Ende.
 ---

 This is the Michael Ende book that I'm most meh about – I think I may have read it a bit late for its intended audence group?
 Or maybe it's just that his other books tend to be so profound that this one looks trivial next to them.